JMDKC/jmdkc.github.io/_posts/2020-05-17-sanraedam-rijksmuseum.md

 Pieter Sanraedam was famous in his lifetime - as he is now - for his paintings of church interiors, which was a whole genre by itself in the Dutch Golden Age.
 His work stands out for its serenity and calm, and his great skill in dealing with endless shades of white.

-White for spiritual purity.
-His bare, unadorned spaces are the results of violent social upheaval: Sanraedam painted Romanesque and Gothic churches, built for the all-powerful Catholic church.
-The artist lived and worked during the Dutch Revolt, where his people rebelled against the Hapsburg king down in Spain, and embraced extreme Calvinism.
-Creating defaced church interiors like *St Odulphuskerk in Assendelft*: Sanraedam’s painting of which, from 1649, [now hangs in the Rijksmuseum](https://www.rijksmuseum.nl/en/collection/SK-C-217).
+White stands for spiritual purity.
+His bare, unadorned spaces are the results of violent social upheaval: Sanraedam painted Romanesque and Gothic churches, built centuries before for the then-all-powerful Catholic church.
+The artist lived and worked during the Dutch Revolt, an uprising against the Hapsburg king down in Spain, powered by Calvinism.
+In such an atmosphere, churches were stripped of their old adornments.
+We can see the results in Sanraedam's *St Odulphuskerk in Assendelft*, which [now hangs in the Rijksmuseum](https://www.rijksmuseum.nl/en/collection/SK-C-217).

 ![odulphuskerk](/Assets/sanraedam-rijksmuseum-1.jpg)